timdows/MMM-JsonTable/README.md

 # MMM-JsonTable

+All credit to @timdows here.
+just added the functionality to dive in to a second array

 A module for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project which creates a table filled with a list gathered from a json request.

 All the variables of the objects in the array are represented by a table column.